 ARNOLD: It's a really big problem that this lending between banks and other big financial players is frozen up.
 As the banking system seizes, it's unable to pump money normally.

-Prof. MATT SLAUGHTER (Dartmouth, Tuck's School of Business): And this is why we care about capital markets differently from a lot of other industries.
+MATT SLAUGHTER: And this is why we care about capital markets differently from a lot of other industries.

 ARNOLD: Matt Slaughter is a Professor of Dartmouth's Tuck School of Business.

 SLAUGHTER: When the borrowing and lending breaks down, that constrains the ability of automobile companies, restaurants, schools, local governments to fund their day to day operations of meeting payroll, paying their vendors, buying the new capital equipment.